Massachusetts Domestic Violence Lawyer

 You need a skilled attorney who will focus on you, listen carefully to your side of the story, and fully investigate the incident that led to your arrest.
 Putting together a solid and effective defense will be the first priority—and getting started on that effort as soon as possible is an important component of success.

 Some attorneys might just see you as another client.
 But that’s not the case at Nate Amendola Defense.
 We are committed to seeing each person as an individual—and finding the best defense or other solution for each and every person we work with.
 We don’t go to court to bolster our win-loss record.
-We go to court to work as hard as we can on your behalf.
+We go to court to work as hard as we can for you.